amandasposito/amandasposito.github.io/_posts/2018-04-11-elixir-process-and-this-thing-called-otp.markdown

   - otp
 ---

 One of the notable features provided by the Elixir language is the way it handles concurrency, and how this is beneficial on a daily basis and adds value to the final software.
-One of the things that comes up when learning about concurrency in Elixir is an acronym we hear a lot, called OTP.
+One of the things that come up when learning about concurrency in Elixir is an acronym we hear a lot, called OTP.

 ![Photo by Samuel Zeller on Unsplash](/assets/images/elixir-process/cover.jpg)